[EM] RE: FBC comparison: WV, margins, MMPO, DMC

 over Compromise were extremely weak, or if you had extremely precise,

-detailed information in advance about voter preferences that gave Compromise a sure
+detailed information about voter preferences that gave Compromise a good

 chance of beating every candidate that could beat Favorite despite